François Arnaud (actor): Early life

 Arnaud was born and raised in Montreal, Quebec.
-The first play he saw was 'Curano' at age nine.
+The first play he saw was Curano at age nine.
 He was so inspired that he went home and tried to learn the monologues.
-He auditioned for drama school with a play called 'The Bull' written by a Canadian.
+He auditioned for drama school with a play called The Bull written by a Canadian.
 In 2007, Arnaud trained at the Conservatoire d'art dramatique in Montreal.

 Career

 Arnaud started his career in his home country by landing a role in a comedy series called Taxi 0-22 and guest starring in several other Canadian shows.
 He also starred as Antonin Rimbaud in the French-Canadian film I Killed My Mother, directed by Xavier Dolan.
 Arnaud received a VFCC Award for Best Supporting Actor in a Canadian Film for the role, and credits this with getting an agent in Hollywood which helped him audition for bigger parts.

 Arnaud became known for his performance as Cesare Borgia in the Showtime series The Borgias which filmed in Hungary.

 He portrayed Oscar in the NBC drama series Blindspot.
 He also starred in Midnight, Texas portraying the role of a troubled psychic, Manfred Bernardo from 2017 to 2018.
 The show filmed in Albuquerque and Arnaud enjoyed exploring the mountains and waterfalls near by during his five months there.

 In 2016, Arnaud filmed Permission in New York City.
-Later, Arnaud filmed sci-fi thriller Origami, a French-Canadian movie that was shot in his home town of Montreal.
-The movie was so physically and psychologically exhausting for Arnaud that he couldn't work for a month so took respite in a cabin in the woods.
+Later, Arnaud filmed sci-fi thriller Origami, a French-Canadian film that was shot in his home town of Montreal.
+The film was so physically and psychologically exhausting for Arnaud that he could not work for a month so took respite in a cabin in the woods.

 In 2017, Arnaud filmed indie film, She's in Portland with Tommy Dewey that was released in 2020.

 Arnaud featured in an episode of Emmy and Golden Globe Award winning show, Schitt's Creek as Sebastien Raine, David's ex-boyfriend and photographer.

-In 2019, the movie Rapid Eye Movement was released which saw Arnaud playing a radio DJ whose ratings are falling so he plays a stunt by going without sleep to break a world record.
+In 2019, the film Rapid Eye Movement was released which saw Arnaud playing a radio DJ whose ratings are falling so he plays a stunt by going without sleep to break a world record.
 Arnaud shot this in Times Square in a glass booth where he interacted with passersby.
 Also in 2019, Arnaud started shooting a psychological thriller called 'Home' about a young couple dealing with raising a newborn.
 He plays opposite Emily Hampshire, whom he met while working on Schitt's Creek, and cast because Emily would only accept her role if Arnaud would be allowed to play her husband.

 Arnaud portrayed Dan Moody in The Moodys over two seasons until its cancellation in 2021.

+In 2024, Arnaud starred in the music video for "How Far Will We Take It?" by Orville Peck and Noah Cyrus.